 Compared to other marketing channels, including other social platforms, Instagram is unique in that it limits your ability to direct users to your online store via a link (so you won’t be able to add links to your organic posts).
 Nevertheless, due to Instagram’s focus on visual content, it has become one of the most useful marketing platforms for small businesses.

-With eye-catching imagery presented in thoughtful, timely posts, sellers, and especially online retailers, can significantly boost sales through increased and improved customer engagement.
+With eye-catching imagery presented in thoughtful, timely posts, sellers, and especially online retailers, can significantly boost sales through increased and improved customer interest and engagement.

-In this article, we’ll start with a more in-depth look at what makes Instagram such a great marketing platform and then present six tips to help you use the Instagram platform to boost eCommerce website traffic.
+In this article, we’ll start with a more in-depth look at what makes Instagram such a great marketing platform and then present six tips to help you use the Instagram platform to boost your search traffic and eCommerce traffic in general.

 Instagram: A Marketing Powerhouse